RADar-AZDelta/Rabbit-in-a-Blender/README.md

 The ETL flow for v5.4 is as follows:

 ```
-├──vocabulary                                 # custom concepts must have a vocabulary
+└──vocabulary                                 # custom concepts must have a vocabulary
   └──cdm_source
   ├──metadata
   ├──cost